tgbot-collection/ytdlbot/README.md

 I don't have unlimited servers and bandwidth, so I have to make some restrictions.

-* 10 GiB one-way traffic per 24 hours for each user
+* 5 GiB one-way traffic per 24 hours for each user
 * maximum 5 minutes streaming conversion support
 * maximum 3 subscriptions
+* limited request in certain time range

 You can choose to become 'VIP' if you really need large traffic.
 And also, you could always deploy your own bot.